tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/trp_a375.jpg

 This is a classic and surprisingly easy-to-make mistake with tryptophan residues.
-This residue has been fitted with its sidechain approximately 90 degrees away from its true conformation.
+This residue has been fitted with its sidechain "backward" - approximately 180 degrees away from its true conformation.
 Note the pink marker adjacent to the CA-CB bond.
 This (an exclamation mark surrounded by a spiral when viewed side-on) is your visual indicator on the model that this is indeed a rotamer outlier.
 Like the Ramachandran indicators, it will change in real time as the model is adjusted.

 With this residue selected, go ahead and click play.
 Now, switch to the Rebuild tab and *ctrl-click* on any atom in the residue.
 To fix this, we want to use the